oliverhermanni/f3_snippets/config_loader/README.md

 Config loader
 =============
 The config loader reads all config files from a folder.
+Just include the file in your source.

 If you use .htaccess based staging it allows to read files from a folder based on the stage.

 You can set a stage in your .htaccess file like: